scverse/squidpy/docs/api.md

 ## Types

-The public parameter bags.
+The public parameter bags, all {class}`~typing.TypedDict`s: pass a plain `dict` literal or build one with the class.
 Every key is optional and falls back to the default shown with it.

 ```{eval-rst}